tichyy/flight-delay-predictor/README.md

-# BI-PYT Semestral Work - Flight Delay Prediction app with Streamlit
+# BI-PYT Semestral Project - Flight Delay Prediction app with Streamlit

 This project is a Streamlit-based web application designed to display todays airport departure boards and predict flight delays with ML.